meribold/meribold.org/_drafts/critique-of-rms-open-letter-draft.md

 RMS has (for some reason) tens of thousands of notes on his website ready to be cherry-picked, and yet that wasn't enough for the authors of the open letter and they turned to a web.archive.org capture from 2016.
 And then they didn't bother to inform the readers of this in any way.
-These are the self-appointed judges of RMS.

 I only looked into some paragraphs of the open letter's appendix in depth and can't comment on the rest.
 Maybe the rest is completely fair.
 Martin Tournoij gives a [better